dddenzel/Acme.CodeTest/README.md

 The overall design including descriptions can be viewed [here](https://s3.ap-southeast-2.amazonaws.com/codetest.public/CodeDesign.png).

 # Notes
 The code is just a sample.
 It is perhaps a bit untidy/verbose for my liking - I tried to keep within the required time limits.
+It is untested.
 The data model is debatable.
 Its probably something close to what I would use in production for a relational database design - though strictly speaking it would allow a customer to use a print distributor from a different country.
 You would restrict this by both front end and back end validation.
 A monthly scheduled event might work for a single timezone, but if this software has to the potential to be across multiple timezones, a different approach may be needed.
 Possibly multiple triggers or some business logic within a single trigger.